 During the months of the summer season, people repeatedly asked how the Grandhotel Giessbach felt in winter.
 Now is the opportunity to find out for yourself.
 Away from conventional luxury and the hustle and bustle of everyday life, towards unspoilt nature and soothing tranquillity.

-From February to March 2023, the Grandhotel Giessbach opens its doors for individual guests and various events, also during the week.
-Celebrate your very own event in the "fairytale castle" and winter-enchanted nature park Giessbach.
-For exclusive events, the hotel and the restaurant remain closed for guests who are not taking part in the event.
+From November to March, the Grandhotel Giessbach opens its doors to individual guests and a wide variety of events on numerous winter days and weekends.
+Celebrate your very own occasion in the "fairytale castle" and winter-enchanted nature park.
+For exclusive events, the hotel and the restaurant remain closed for guests who are not participating in the event.

 After an invigorating walk in the park, read your favourite book by the open fire while enjoying a hot cup of tea or a matching glass of wine.
 In the evening, our restaurant team will spoil you in the historic rooms with loving creations and lots of regional culinary delights from the famous Giessbach kitchen.